Skip to main content

 };

-Router is able to handle error by default.
-If you throw any error of type HttpError, httpserver can render them as json right away.
-If error is of any other type, server will return a generic 500 error.
+The router handles errors automatically.
+If you throw an error of type HttpError, the HTTP server will render it as JSON.
+If the error is of any other type, the server will return a generic 500 error.

 import { Request, Response } from "@devbro/pashmak/router";